backstage/backstage/docs/permission/plugin-authors/authorize-the-create-endpoint.md

 The first step we need to do in order to authorize the create endpoint, is to create a new `permission` inside our backend plugin.

+// TODO: add links to the core concepts

 Install the following module:

 ```